ansys/pydpf-post/examples/01-Different-analysis-types/README.txt

 .. _ref_different_analysis:

-DPF-Post Analysis Types
+DPF-Post analysis types
 ~~~~~~~~~~~~~~~~~~~~~~~
-Here are a series of analysis type focused examples with
-``ansys-dpf-post`` module.
+These examples show how you use DFP-Post analysis types.